2025–26 MJHL season

-The 2025–26 MJHL season is the 109th season of the Manitoba Junior Hockey League (MJHL).
+The 2025–26 MJHL season was the 109th season of the Manitoba Junior Hockey League (MJHL).

 The franchise formerly known as the Winnipeg Freeze were rebranded as the Winnipeg Monarchs.

 The Steinbach Pistons moved into a new home arena at the Southeast Event Centre in March 2025.
 The Pistons' former home at the T.G.
 Smith Arena in Steinbach closed in mid-2023.
 During the construction of the new arena, the Pistons played their home games at the HyLife Centre in La Broquerie.

+The Niverville Nighthawks won their first Turnbull Cup as league champions and went on to capture the Centennial Cup as Canadian Junior Hockey League champions.

+Austin Dubinsky of Niverville was named Goaltender of the Year by the Canadian Junior Hockey League (CJHL).

 Regular season

-Each team plays a 58-game regular season schedule.
-The top 4 teams from each division advance to the playoffs.
+Each team played a 58-game regular season schedule.
+The top 4 teams from each division advanced to the playoffs.